 This group of men and women are the most visible component of any police department.
 They are the ones who respond to every call for service, ranging from crimes in progress to vehicle lockouts.
 Patrol officers also take incident reports, enforce traffic laws, investigate crashes and conduct extra patrols as requested.
 K9 "Axel" also serves on Patrol.
 SWAT Services are provided by the Summit County Sheriff's Office.

-Detective Bureau The Detective Bureau is comprised of a General Assignment Detective and a Narcotics Detective.
+Detective Bureau The Detective Bureau is comprised of a Detective Sergeant and General Assignment Detective.
 They are responsible for investigating those incidents which require more follow-up than patrol officers can provide.
 They also investigate suspicious circumstances and conduct drug investigations.

 The Detective Bureau works closely with the Law Department and obtain search warrants and subpoenas when needed.
 The department is also part of the Middle Atlantic-Great Lakes Organized Crime Law Enforcement Network (MAGLOCLEN), the Federal Bureau of Investigation's (FBI) Violent Criminal Apprehension Program (VICAP), US Marshall's Violent Fugitive Task Force (NEOVFTC), Internet Crimes against Children (ICAC) and the Summit Metro Crash Response Team (SMcRT), to make better use of federal, state, county and other investigative resources.